jgdigitaljedi/games-library/README.md

 2. add route that will have forms for adding new things to collection
 3. adjust views to represent new data structure
 4. use `containsGames` to update my library with compilation game data
+5. make backend processing scripts happen everytime there is a new game added, deleted, edited, etc (probably should make the scripts more modular so the whole library doesn't get processed in one shot)

 - add toggle in Decider to allow for expanding games in compiltations to game cards so they are searchable, filterable, etc